 This will require the help of an assistant.
 Lay the speaker face down on a fabric-covered table, or as an alternative, carefully lay the speaker on its side.
-Attach the L-shaped brackets to the oval base and to the speaker panel using only the two bolts as shown in the diagram.
-Next, install the supporting braces with the remaining 2 bolts for each bracket.
+Attach the L-shaped brackets to the oval base and to the speaker panel using only the shorter length screws as shown in the diagram.
+Next, install the supporting braces with the longer length screws for each bracket.
 To prevent cross-threading the bolts, install by hand before using a screw-driver.
 Do not use power tools.

 The 3.7i features unique, high current connectors which provide optimum contact area with the speaker cables up to 10 gauge (or for banana connectors).
 Simply strip 1/2" of insulation from the end of the cable.
 Insert the cable into the terminal (observing polarity), and tighten the set screws with the Allen wrench provided.
 Banana plug connectors can be used and locked in place with the set screws.
 Spade lug adapters are available from your Magneplanar dealer for spade connectors that are incompatible with the Magneplanar high current connector.

 The terminal plate states a maximum fuse value of 5 amps Type 3AG ("normal" or "fast blow") for the midrange and 2 1/2 amps for the tweeter.
 The bass section does not require fusing protection.
 This fuse value should never be increased or bypassed.
 Do not use slow-blow fuses.
 BURNED OUT MIDRANGE OR TWEETERS ARE NOT COVERED UNDER THE WARRANTY.